babashka/cli/README.md

 ;;=> {:url "ssh://foo", :force true}
 ```

-If you want to fold a variable amount of arguments, you can coerce into a vector
+If you want to fold a variable number of arguments, you can coerce them into a vector
 and specify the variable number of arguments with `repeat`:

 ``` clojure